JuliaInterop/CxxWrap.jl/README.md

 This will also install the [JlCxx](https://github.com/JuliaInterop/libcxxwrap-julia) library (in `deps/usr` relative to the package dir), which is the C++ component of this package.
 If you want to use existing binaries for this library, set the environment variable `JLCXX_DIR` to the prefix where libcxxwrap-julia is installed and then add the package or run `Pkg.build("CxxWrap")`.

-### Building on Windows
-To install on Windows, you need to do the following before running ```Pkg.add("CxxWrap")```:
-* Make sure the system has Visual Studio 2015 (aka Visual Studio 14) with Visual C++ installed (community edition ISO download link can be found at https://gist.github.com/CHEF-KOCH/8078b39e1aad71ef6c317a3c0edb6ec9).
-Note 1: Visual Studio default installation only gives you C# and VB.
-User must select custom installation and choose Visual C++ to be installed.
-Note 2: Visual Studio 2015 (Update 2 RC with MSVC 19.0.23824.1 or newer) is required; older versions won't work due to internal compiler errors; Visual Studio 2017 won't work for now but should work in the future.
-* Make sure CMake has been installed (download at https://cmake.org/download/), and its bin folder is included in the environmental variable PATH.
-For example, if the installation path is C:\CMake, then C:\CMake\bin should be included in PATH - normally the installer would add it automatically.
-* Create an environmental variable BUILD_ON_WINDOWS with the value 1.
-This tells the installer to build the binary on the local machine using CMake and Visual Stuido compiler instead of downloading the binary from server.

 ## Boost Python Hello World example
 Let's try to reproduce the example from the [Boost.Python tutorial](http://www.boost.org/doc/libs/1_59_0/libs/python/doc/tutorial/doc/html/index.html).
 Suppose we want to expose the following C++ function to Julia in a module called `CppHello`:
 ```c++